infoslack/infoslack-blog/_posts/2015-02-24-exploring-docker-remote-api.md

 ### Control containers

 To create a container, the API supports all the options we use the command terminal.
-We can create this:
+We can create using this command:

 {% highlight bash %}
 $ curl -X POST -H "Content-Type: application/json" \